a-thind/IBDVar/README.md

 # Shiny Dashboard
 The shiny dashboard allows users to start prioritisation pipelines for short or strucutral variants and to analyse the output interactively.

-To start the Shiny Dashboard, log into the Linux server deploying the tool and type: https://138.250.31.2/anisha/IBDVar in a web-browser.
+To start the Shiny Dashboard in the Cranfield Univeristy server, log into the Linux server deploying the tool and type the application URL (can be requested from the author) in a web-browser.
 (Note that development and testing was performed using the Google Chrome browser so performance may vary with other browsers.)
-The shiny dashboard can also be started in RStudio however it is not recommended since most of views have been configured for browser display and may affect performance of the tool.
+The shiny dashboard can also be started in RStudio however it is not recommended, since most of views have been configured for browser display and may affect performance of the tool.

 The "Start Pipeline" tab will be open first by default.
 ## Start Pipeline